worstgirlinamerica/PerfectGrid/docs/LOCALIZATION.md

 **Arabic** — Arabic letters change shape depending on their position in a word.
 The app uses `arabic_reshaper` to convert logical codepoints into correct visual forms, then `python-bidi` to reverse the render order for right-to-left display.
 GeezaPro is prioritized for Arabic text on macOS.

 **Other RTL scripts** — The bidi reorder applies to Hebrew ranges too, so direction should be handled.
 Reshaping is Arabic-specific and not needed for Hebrew.

-## How other apps support every script

-The standard approach is [HarfBuzz](https://harfbuzz.github.io/) — an open source text shaping engine used by Chrome, Firefox, Android, LibreOffice, and most modern apps.
-It handles Arabic, Devanagari, Thai, and every other complex script using a single pipeline: Unicode text + a font file → correctly shaped, positioned glyphs ready to draw.

-In Python, the `uharfbuzz` binding exposes this.
-That single pipeline replaces `arabic_reshaper` + `python-bidi` and also covers Devanagari, Thai, and everything else.
-The reason Perfect Grid doesn't use it yet: it's a native C library that adds build complexity and needs to be bundled with the PyInstaller builds.
-It's the right next step for full Unicode filename support.

-The other half of the solution is bundling [Noto Sans](https://fonts.google.com/noto) — Google's font family designed to cover every Unicode script ("no tofu").
-Once bundled, non-ASCII filenames will render correctly on Linux too.

 ## Adding a new UI language